silogen/kaiwo/python/README.md

 # Python utils

 This folder contains the Python utils for Kaiwo.
+Note that these are internal tools used by the Kaiwo operator, and that this documentation is primarily intended for maintainers of this repository.

 Please see the following for documentation on the available tools:

 * [Kaiwo downloader](./docs/downloader.md), a tool to facilitate downloading data from various object storage backends and Hugging Face Hub